octodemo/universe-wip/exercise.md

 ### Bonus XSS Exercise: Use Copilot to understand CodeQL - 5 mins

 There is a custom codeql query written specifically for finding vue related xss vulnerabilities specific to this codebase.This query can be found in the `queries` folder.
-Use **Copilot Chat** to better understand this query?
+Use **Copilot Chat** to better understand this query.

 <details>
     <summary> Hint </summary>